Xetibo/ReSet-Doc/sections/literature.typ

 ReSet follows a multi-process paradigm.
 This ensures that users have the option to avoid the graphical user interface of ReSet if they wish to.
-The parts of ReSet are therefore split into the daemon, which handles the functionality as a constant running service, while ReSet itself refers to the graphical user interface which will interact with the daemon via Dbus (Inter Process Communication).
+The parts of ReSet is therefore split into the daemon, which handles the functionality as a constant running service, while ReSet itself refers to the graphical user interface which will interact with the daemon via Dbus (Inter Process Communication).